 - Repetition of visits by the same guest(s) over consecutive periods of time is not permitted.

-- Guests must be accommodated in their host’s room and are not allowed to sleep in floor lounges or other public spaces without express permission from the Associate Dean, Undergraduate Student Life/Executive Director of Residential Life.
+- Guests must be accommodated in their host’s room and are not allowed to sleep in floor lounges or other public spaces without express permission from the Associate Dean of Undergraduate Student Life/Executive Director of Residential Life.

 - Residential Life, Public Safety, Columbia Housing and other University staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.